Ficool

 After a while:

-He lies in bed, reflecting, 'Well, that was strange.
+He lies in bed, reflecting.
+'Well, that was strange.
 I expected an energetic Kitsuné and a quiet fairy, but instead, it's a bubbly fairy and a clingy, relaxed, horny Kitsuné who'll ship us daily.
-College starts tomorrow, and I hope I don't embarrass myself like Mother warned.'
+College starts tomorrow, and I hope I don't embarrass myself as Mother warned.'
 He sees images of his mother smiling.

-He thinks for a while before realizing.
+He thinks for a while.
 'Wait—Carolice didn't even give me the schedule.
 Eh, I'll follow Akiro and Shalius, unless our classes are different.
 But hey, what could go wrong?'

 Suddenly, flashbacks of past humiliations flood his mind: "I said it's MINE!"
 "Teacher, he hit me."
 "Hey, let's avoid that kid.
 He's a brat."
 "He'll tell the teacher on anyone."
 "Run, the teacher's pet is here."
 "Kailus, I'm sorry, but I don't wanna be friends with you."

-"No!" he yells, clutching his autobiography and tucking himself under the covers.
+"No!" he yells.
+He clutches his autobiography and tucks himself underneath the covers.

-After a while, he puts his eye mask on and lets himself drift into slumber.
-During his delightful slumber, he begins whispering mournful apologies.
+He puts his eye mask on and lets himself drift into slumber.
+As time goes by, he begins whispering mournful apologies.
 "I'm so sorry."

 More Chapters